Chili Cook-Off 2018 Ticket Tag

 Tickets are on sale NOW here on this website and at Sedano’s Supermarkets.

-At the end of the week all winners will be automatically register for a chance to upgrade their seats to the JetBlue Best Seats Of House and also to meet Big And Rich.
+At the end of the week all winners will be automatically register for a chance to upgrade their seats to the JetBlue Best Seats Of House and also to meet Old Dominion.